WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 ### Files from this project

 Now take a look at scripts from this repository.
-First, make *.py file executable.
+First, make *.py files executable.

 ```bash
 sudo chmod +x logger.py